davedawkins/SAFE-template-Bridge-LiteDB/README.md

 Open a browser at [localhost:8080](http://localhost:8080).
 Open another one to see the broadcasting in effect.

+I learned the basics of `Elmish.Bridge` from [Zaid-Ajaj/tabula-rasa](https://github.com/Zaid-Ajaj/tabula-rasa).

 Here's the original README for SAFE-template-extended:

 --------